 - Helps beat stress

-With SO many awesome reasons to go plant based it’s hard to find any reasons not to.
-And once you have learnt the basics of combining your macronutrient’s correctly (i.e. proteins, carbs, and fats), plus a few good recipes to boot, you will be well on your way to abundant health: the kind that will change your life forever!
+With SO many awesome reasons to go plant based, it’s hard to find any reasons not to.
+And once you have learnt the basics of combining your macronutrient’s correctly (i.e. proteins, carbs and fats), plus a few tasty recipes to boot, you will be well on your way to abundant health, and I’m talking the kind that will change your life forever!

-Inflammation is good in small doses to alert you to a problem within the body such as an injury, but the problem is these days most people have long term chronic inflammation often due to a bad diet in general, pollution, sugar, trans fats, chemicals in food, smoking, alcohol, and generally just not obtaining enough antioxidants from the diet from fruits and vegetables.
+Inflammation is good in small doses, and there to alert you to a problem within the body such as an injury, but the problem is many people have long term chronic inflammation, often due to a whole host of factors, including a bad diet in general, pollution, sugar, trans fats, chemicals in food, smoking, alcohol, and generally just not obtaining enough antioxidants from food in the form of fruits and vegetables.

 As a healthy plant based diet will revolve around lots of veggies, fruits, pulses and healthy fats, you will automatically be eating LOTS of antioxidants and therefore keeping inflammation to a minimum.

-For example, many fast foods or junk foods are actually plants but you wouldn’t necessarily make the correlation, examples are fries, sugar, confectionery, sweets, candy, trans fats, chips, refined flours… the list goes on.
-And now that the vegan and plant based eating trend is so big it means there are many vegan junk foods available from supermarkets just waiting to tempt you.
+For example, many fast foods or junk foods are actually plants yes, but you wouldn’t necessarily make the correlation.
+Examples are fries, sugar, confectionery, sweets, candy, trans fats, chips, refined flours… the list goes on, but as you can see they are all very unhealthy but still classed as vegan or plant based foods.
+And now that the vegan and plant based eating trend is so big, it means there are many more varieties if vegan junk foods available from supermarkets just waiting to tempt you.

-However, you should be aware that if you indulge in too many of these vegan junk foods then you won’t feel the benefits of the foods on the below list.
+However, you should be aware that if you indulge in too many of these vegan junk foods then you obviously WON’T feel the benefits of the foods on the below list.
 In fact, you will probably become less healthy than before due to missing out on vital nutrients.

 Going plant based the easy way:-